yifeiren13/MULTIPAR/README.md

+# MULTIPAR
 MULTIPAR: Supervised Irregular Tensor Factorization Framework with Multi-task Learning

 Before running the codes you need to install tensorflow https://www.tensorflow.org and pytorch https://pytorch.org/get-started/locally/ to run the code. you will also need to unzip the data file "extract3000.p".

 Here is the lists of MULTIPAR files: